LivelyDismay/Learn-To-Mod/lessons/Conflict Basics.md

 # Conflicts: Learning How To Read xEdit

+Hello!
 The word “conflict” inherently evokes thoughts of fighting and negativity.
 When someone tells you that “you gotta fix the conflicts in your modlist” then you immediately think “oh no, I need to make my mods stop fighting and fix them!”
 Right?

 WRONG!
 NO!
 I NEED CONFLICTS.
 Conflicts give me life.
 They give me purpose.
 They give you purpose, too.
 If they didn’t, you wouldn’t be reading this.
 What I think we need is a new perspective.